-13. 1 The rules and regulations of the Sweetheart Handbook shall be distributed and take affect at Conclave.
+13. 1 The rules and regulations of the Sweetheart Handbook shall be distributed and take effect at Legislative session.

 13. 2 It shall be the duty of the Sweetheart Handbook Committee to review and make recommendations on all proposed changes to the Sweetheart Handbook.
 This committee shall be chaired by the State Master Councilor and shall consist of the following additional members: Two members from two other Chapters appointed by the State Master Councilor, the State Sweetheart, and current Sweetheart appointed by the State Sweetheart.
 The State Officer Advisor and the State Sweetheart Advisor shall be the advisors of this Committee.

 13. 3 All recommended changes to the Sweetheart Handbook must be submitted to the Sweetheart Handbook Committee.
-Approved changes do not take effect until the last day of Conclave.
+Approved changes do not take effect until the last day of Legislative session.
 All committee rules and regulation changes must have final approval of the Executive Officer.

 email@example.com | All Rights Reserved